djradon/public-notes/prdct.rdf.md

   - the concept of the "unnamed default graph"/master-graph is interesting;
     - seems like dendron.yml is the master graph. expre
   - [[c.resource]] [The unnamed/default graph should have a standard name](https://github.com/w3c/sparql-12/issues/43)

+## Highlights

+- the property "a" is used to indicate the "type" or "class" of a resource.
+It is a shorthand notation for the "rdf:type" predicate.

 ## [[p.hasIssue]]